clausecker/memf/README.md

     if (mreadf(mbr, MY_FORMATTING_STRING, &fat_struct) != 36)
         /* error handling code here */

 A first set of unit tests for the parser has been written.
-More are going to follow soon.
+More tests are going to follow soon.

 Project Goals
 -------------